 An assembly may be defined as a permanent or transient assembly of material actuals.

 An assembly may be defined as physical or a logical assembly of material actuals.

 Table 210 defines the relationship roles for the material actual.
+Table 211 defines the attributes for the material actual.